Prerequisites

 Agent Pattern (MySQL, PostgreSQL, MS SQL, Snowflake, MongoDB)

-- Metadata Retrieval Agent - Scheduled agent that extracts database schema
+Most database tools use a two-agent architecture:- Metadata Retrieval Agent - Scheduled agent that extracts database schema

 - Query Agent - Interactive agent that answers user questions